 The key performance indicator used to manage the Association is the total capital available to meet regulatory and internal capital requirements.
 This indicator provides a comprehensive view of the financial position of the Association.

-The total reserves of £76.6m (2021 - £100.1m) are sufficient to meet regulatory requirements and provide the Association with the resources required to meet its strategic objectives as set out on page 3 of the Strategic Report.
+The total reserves of £93.0m (2022 - £76.6m) are sufficient to meet regulatory requirements and provide the Association with the resources required to meet its strategic objectives as set out on page 1.

 Claims